Transferring managed care principles to VHA

 Authors' results and conclusions: Managed care models appropriate for VHA share a number of principles: - organizational mission to improve the health of enrolled populations; - focus on primary care; - disease-focused integrated care strategy; - resources managed through quality management; - incentives that promote well-being of enrolled populations; - high value on evidence-based clinical practice; - evidence-based assessment of ethical impact of managed care approaches on health care delivery and outcomes.
 Several practices support the advancement of these principles: - careful composition of physician panels to ensure populations- needs are served; - use of primary care physicians as gatekeepers to promote adequate access to primary care and appropriate use of specialist services; - various types of utilization review and care management, including physician profiling and case management; - efforts to influence physician behavior through education, feedback, quality improvement, administrative rules, and financial incentives and penalties.

-Authors' recomendations: VHA has begun to adopt managed care practices, but would benefit from explicit attention to these areas: - Ethical dilemmas associated with managed care should be addressed through population health advocacy. - Effective health care services and delivery mechanisms should be defined through technology assessment. - Explicit change management strategies are needed to implement population health, evidenced-based decision making, and other managed care strategies. - Quality management should be used system-wide to manage resources.
+Authors' recommendations: VHA has begun to adopt managed care practices, but would benefit from explicit attention to these areas: - Ethical dilemmas associated with managed care should be addressed through population health advocacy. - Effective health care services and delivery mechanisms should be defined through technology assessment. - Explicit change management strategies are needed to implement population health, evidenced-based decision making, and other managed care strategies. - Quality management should be used system-wide to manage resources.

 Authors' methods: Systematic review